Why do we use MFA?

 Other Optional steps in Additional Security Verification Page:

-Mobile App: It uses Microsoft Authenticator App to approve or provide codes used for MFA.
-During it configuration the user also adds Personal Phone number like in Authentication Phone.
-It’s condition is it will only work if Mobile Internet / Wi-Fy is on in mobile.
-It may happen the user may remove Microsoft Authenticator App or no internet in mobile, so in that case Phone Authentication is used as an alternate which sends a text code on mobile using User’s Carrier e.g., Airtel, Vodafone, Jio etc.)
+Mobile App: It uses the Microsoft Authenticator App to approve or provide codes used for MFA.
+During its configuration, the user also adds Personal Phone number like in Authentication Phone.
+Its the condition is it will only work if Mobile Internet / Wi-Fy is on in mobile.
+It may happen the user may remove Microsoft Authenticator App or no internet in mobile, so in that case, Phone Authentication is used as an alternate which sends a text code on mobile using User’s Carrier e.g., Airtel, Vodafone, Jio, etc.)

 Configuring Mobile App is very easy: Select Mobile App (shown above) – choose Recieve Notifications for Verification – Click Setup.
 Simultaneously Download “Microsoft Authenticator” App in mobile from Google Play Store.

-While setting up Mobile App, it will also setup Authentication Phone in case mobile internet is not working.
+While setting up a Mobile App, it will also set up Authentication Phone in case the mobile internet is not working.

 In the end, it will provide the App Password for Outlook Connection.
-If user uses Outlook after setting it up, he may get a prompt to enter the password, so he has to enter this App Password.
-Note it down to enter afterwards.
+If the user uses Outlook after setting it up, he may get a prompt to enter the password, so he has to enter this App Password.
+Note it down to enter afterward.

-d) More than 90% of corporate users choose only Authentication Phone option to receive simple text on mobile.
-Its completely the users’s choice.
-Personally I prefer Mobile App where Microsoft Authenticator sends a popups on mobile screen to agree to deny.
+d) More than 90% of corporate users choose only Authentication Phone option to receive a simple text on mobile.
+It’s completely the users’ choice.
+Personally I prefer Mobile App where Microsoft Authenticator sends a popup on the mobile screen to agree to deny.

 a) User login to https://outlook.office365.com/owa

-b) If he had chosen only the Mobile Authentication method which mostly users do, he will get the text on his mobile as shown below.
+b) If he had chosen only the Mobile Authentication method which most users do, he will get the text on his mobile as shown below.

 c) If he had chosen Microsoft Authenticator App option he will get 4 different options: